taoluwork/BCAI/README.md

 This is a LSU project.

 ## How to install
-Take file install.bash and run with 'sudo bash install.bash' in the directory which you would like the BCAI directory to be.
+Take file install.bash and run with ```sudo bash install.bash``` in the directory which you would like the BCAI directory to be.
 It will download this repo, the onionshare repo, and install all required software/pip3 packages/npm packages needed to run the project.

 ## How to run user